eneerge/Powershell-PCI-Compliance/README.md

 # WARNINGS
 PCI 10.4 Synchronize all critical system clocks and times - Maximum tolerance for computer clock synchronization
-  - This configuration is only valid on a domain controller.
+  - This configuration is only valid on a domain controller or possibly a domain controller environment.
 PCI Terminals should not be installed on domain controllers.
-I'm not sure why this setting is in the audit file.